Invest in the Legacy

 What this means

 Fresno Irrigation District landowners have direct influence over the legacy of their land and our area’s water supply.
 Proposition 218 elections require the support of voters (landowners within district boundaries) to invest in activities that increase water supply capture and delivery efficiency, make us drought resilient, and protect local water rights.
-If you are an FID landowner, you are being asked to vote in a Proposition 218 election using the ballot to be mailed to you in early April 2023.
+FID landowners were asked to vote in a Proposition 218 election using ballots mailed in early April 2023.

-Investing in FID is an investment in your land.
+The investment in FID is an investment in landowners' property.
 FID’s extensive water rights directly influence high land values observed within the District.
 The 2022 Trend Report farm appraisal analysis illustrates thanks to surface water supply, land in FID was valued as high as $45,000 per acre, while land in Fresno County with no district water were valued as low as $10,000 per acre.

 Benefits of a successful Proposition 218 will come back into the hands of the landowners FID serves:

 Invest in our surface water infrastructure and a skilled workforce to operate and maintain it.

 Water Rights Defense